The following terms are used within the Sun server documentation.

 A protocol that enables a DHCP server to assign Internet Protocol (IP) addresses dynamically to systems on a Transmission Control Protocol/Internet Protocol (TCP/IP) network.

-A type of nonvolatile programmable read-only memory (PROM) that can be erased by exposing it to an electrical charge.
+A type of nonvolatile programmable read-only memory (PROM) that can be erased by being exposed to an electrical charge.

 electrostatic discharge (ESD)